nexpy/nexpy/_sources/pythongui.rst.txt

     Open a dialog to modify settings for this session.
 It is also possible to save them as the default for subsequent sessions.

+Edit Menu
+^^^^^^^^^
+This menu contains editing functions that apply to the IPython shell.

 Data Menu
 ^^^^^^^^^

+.. note:: This menu provides a number of functions that can be applied
+          to the item selected in the tree view.
+If the function is not available for the selected item, it is not enabled.
+The same functions are available by right-clicking on the corresponding tree item.

 **Plot Data**
     Plots the selected tree item in the plotting pane.
 If the selected item is not a valid NXdata, NXmonitor, or NXlog group, a plot dialog